ewanhowell5195/merl-resourcepacks/README.md

 {
   "source": "C:/path/to/pack/assets/minecraft/textures", // The textures folder to use "size": 16, // The texture size.
-For packs below 16x, keep as 16 "mapping": "vanilla", // the mapping size to use (optional, defaults to "vanilla") "tints": "vanilla", // the tints to use (optional, defaults to "vanilla") "leaves": "vanilla" // the leave handling to use (optional, defaults to "vanilla") }
+For packs below 16x, keep as 16 "mapping": "vanilla", // the mappings to use (optional, defaults to "vanilla") "tints": "vanilla", // the tints to use (optional, defaults to "vanilla") "leaves": "vanilla" // the leaf handling to use (optional, defaults to "vanilla") }
 ```